AztecProtocol/aztec-connect-bridges/specs/bridges/convex/readme.md

 ![Asset flow diagram](./ConvexStakingBridge.svg)

-### Deposit (Stake)
+### Deposit (Staking)

 TL;DR: Bridge stakes Curve LP tokens into Curve pool liquidity gauge contract via Convex Finance Booster.
-Subsequently new Convex LP tokens of the corresponding pool are minted in 1:1 ratio and transferred to crvRewards contract.
-Bridge mints pool specific RCT token to match the balance of minted Convex LP token.
+Subsequently new Convex LP tokens of the corresponding pool are minted in 1:1 ratio and transferred to curveRewards contract.
+Bridge mints pool specific RCT token proportionally to the user's staked Curve LP tokens.
 RCT tokens are recoved by Rollup Processor.

 Before user starts with the deposit, it is necessary to ensure that the pool for the given assets has already been loaded.

 Bridge expects Curve LP token on input and RCT token on output in order to perform deposit.
 Curve LP tokens are transferred from Rollup Processor to the bridge.
 Bridge checks if the provided RCT token has been already deployed and whether it was deployed for the same pool as the provided Curve LP token.
 If these conditions are met, deposit may proceed.
 Bridge finds the correct pool that corresponds to the Curve LP token on input.
+Next, bridge checks if there are any Curve LP tokens owned by the bridge that were not staked yet.
+This can happen after withdrawal when earned rewards are converted to Curve LP tokens but not staked.
+Then, bridge claims rewards and tries to convert them to Curve LP tokens (Note 1).
 Convex Finance has a Booster contract that operates across all the pools.
 Booster handles the complete deposit (staking) process and is approved to manage bridge's Curve LP tokens.
-First, it transfers the Curve LP tokens into Staker contract that then stakes them to Liquidity Gauge of the specific pool.
+First, it transfers all Curve LP tokens from the bridge into Staker contract that then stakes them to Liquidity Gauge of the specific pool.
 New Convex LP tokens are minted, representing the staked LP tokens in Convex Finance in 1:1 ratio.
-Convex LP tokens are transferred to Convex crvRewards contract.
-CrvRewards is now in possession of the minted Convex LP tokens and through them keeps track of the staked Curve LP tokens for the bridge (or any other staking user).
-RCT tokens are minted by the bridge and its balance reflects the amount of the minted Convex LP tokens.
+Convex LP tokens are transferred to Convex curveRewards contract.
+CurveRewards is now in possession of the minted Convex LP tokens and through them keeps track of the staked Curve LP tokens for the bridge (or any other staking user).
+RCT tokens are minted proportionally to the user's deposit (Note 2).
 Eventually, the minted RCT tokens are recover by the Rollup Processor.

+Note 1: On each deposit, the bridge pulls earned rewards and if there is sufficient amount accumulated, it will convert them to Curve LP tokens that are staked along with the user's about to be deposited Curve LP tokens and Curve LP tokens present in the bridge from before the interaction.
+If not sufficient amount of rewards has accumulated, the rewards are owned by the bridge until they can be exchanged for Curve LP tokens and staked again.
+What this does is that rewards are proportionally paid out to the user on withdrawal and it reflects the staked amount by the user and the length of staked tokens.

+Note 2: RCT starts off to represent the minted Convex LP tokens (staked Curve LP tokens) in 1:1 ratio, however, as rewards are converted to Curve LP tokens and staked, this ratio slightly changes.
+Nevertheless, the RCT tokens still represent the exact amount of the user's deposit to all Curve LP tokens (already minted and potentially minted Convex LP tokens when converted rewards are staked).
+So RCT still in a way represents Convex LP token.

 RCT exists to enable Rollup Processor to properly perform deposits and withdrawals for different users at different times.
 Rollup Processor expects to work with at least one input and one output asset and both assets need to be able to be owned by it.
-Because minted Convex LP tokens are only indirectly owned by the bridge and the actual ownership is given to crvRewards contract, Convex LP token cannot be transferred back to the Rollup Provider.
-RCT tokens represents the minted Convex LP tokens, but this time the token is fully owned by the bridge and can be transferred elsewhere.
+Because minted Convex LP tokens are only indirectly owned by the bridge and the actual ownership is given to curveRewards contract, Convex LP token cannot be transferred back to the Rollup Provider.
+Contrary to this, RCT token is fully owned by the bridge and can be transferred elsewhere.

 Gas cost of a deposit varies based on the pool.
 Costs mostly fluctuate in range 750k to 950k.
 This does not include the transfers to/from the Rollup Processor.